 JOIGNANT, Alfredo – Ph.
 D.

-Main Researcher for the Political and Social Conflicts line and Head Researcher for the Centre for Social Conflict and Cohesion Studies (COES), Alfredo Joignant is a Full Professor at the School of Political Science of the Diego Portales University (UDP).
-Holder of a doctorate in political science from the Université de Paris 1 Panthéon-Sorbonne, he was the president of the Chilean Political Science Association from 1998 to 2000.
-Mr. Joignant has been a visiting professor at the University de Paris 1 Panthéon-Sorbonne, Paris III (Pablo Neruda Chair in Chilean Studies) and at the Institut d’études politiques de Grenoble.
-His research interests are political elites and their legitimacy, political and institutional charisma, sociology of the political field, capital and resources in political competition and politics of memory.
+Full Professor at the School of Political Science of the University of Diego Portales (UDP); Senior Researcher of the Political and Social Conflicts Area and Researcher in charge of the Observatory of Multidimensional Conflicts of the Center for Studies on Social Conflicts and Cohesion (COES).
+D. in Political Science from the University of Paris 1 Panthéon-Sorbonne, he was President of the Chilean Political Science Association from 1998 to 2000, and has been a visiting professor at the University of Paris 1 Panthéon-Sorbonne (Pablo Neruda Chair of Chilean Studies) and at the Institute of Political Studies of Grenoble.
+His research topics include political elites and their legitimacy, political and institutional charisma, the sociology of the political field, capital and resources in political competition, and the politics of memory.